Accelerating MPGP-type Methods Through Preconditioning: Related Work

 The idea of the approximate preconditioning used for MPRGP can first be found in the accompanying codes to the article by Narain et al.\cite{Narain2010}, where it was used in combination with the incomplete Cholesky preconditioner.
 The article does not contain any details about the MPRGP algorithm, the preconditioning in face, nor any numerical experiments related to MPRGP and its preconditioning.
 A related work by Gerszewski and Bargteil \cite{Gerszewski2013} uses MPRGP preconditioned by the incomplete Cholesky.
 While the article cites Narain et al., it is not obvious which variant of the preconditioning in face is used.
 In any case, there is again no research presented with respect to the preconditioned method.

 Finally, a variant of the approximate preconditioning in face paired with MPPCG is used by Takahashi and Batty in \cite{Takahashi2023}.
 In our notation, they assemble aggregation-based algebraic multigrid for the full Hessian as the inner preconditioner, but instead of restricting the preconditioning only to the free set, they filter all indices that are connected to the active components through the restriction operators.
-Indeed, restricting inner preconditioner application to indices that are not connected by the inner preconditioner application to any active components should intuitively provide better efficiency of the preconditioning.
+Indeed, restricting inner preconditioner application to indices that are not connected by the inner preconditioner application to any active components should intuitively provide better efficiency of the preconditioning - see the discussion of the CBS constant based condition number estimate after \cref{theo:precond}.

 \FloatBarrier